yeyu2/Youtube_demos/README.md

 * Llama32/ - https://youtu.be/qFkMdOTD97w - How to Use Llama 3.2 to Create Vision Apps and Multimodal Agents in AutoGen
 * Llama32_FunctionCall/ -https://youtu.be/aTPky3YiZJ0 - How to Implement Function Calling for Llama 3.2 1B/3B Lightweight Models
 * AgentKit/ - https://youtu.be/QJkCdYKz5IY - Introducing AgentKit: A Lightweight, Easy-to-Learn Multi-Agent Framework
+* swarm_panel.py - https://youtu.be/aQAtKzzrdlc - How to Build a Web UI for an OpenAI's Swarm Application